 Celebrities’ Flowers Tattoos

-Lady Gaga – three white roses with grape branch;
+Lady Gaga – three white roses with a grape branch;

 Kat von D – black roses on the left shoulder and neck;